Activate Your Burner

 Card payments are convenient, but the fee structure was never built to favor small businesses.
 Processing fees often land between 2.5% and 3.5%, and they scale with your revenue, not your costs.
 For low-margin businesses, that can quietly consume a significant share of profit.

 The good news is that the payments world is starting to get a second option.
-Stablecoins change the economics of payments, often reducing costs and removing many of the tradeoffs merchants have come to accept with cards.
+Stablecoins change the math, often reducing costs and removing many of the tradeoffs merchants have come to accept with cards.

 FAQ: Credit Card Fees for Small Businesses